gazialankus/se380_2024_fall_inclass/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# After midterm

+7 weeks left

+## Plan for Nov 19

+widgets that maintain their state
+    checkbox
+    textformfield

+state
+    inheritedwidget
+    valuenotifier
+    changenotifier
+    inheritednotifier
+    listenablebuilder

+## Topics for the rest of the semester

+async

+network/firebase

+wk

+wk

+presentation